travis-ci/docs-travis-ci-com/user/languages/javascript-with-nodejs.md

 Note that `npm install` can fail if a shrinkwrapped git dependency pointing to a branch has its HEAD changed.

 ## Ember Apps

-You can build your Ember Apps on Travis CI and can automate test.
-By default ember comes with [`Qunit`](http://qunitjs.com/) as testing framework.
-This is an example using different ember versions.
+You can build your Ember applications on Travis CI.
+The default test framework is [`Qunit`](http://qunitjs.com/).
+The following example shows how to build and test against different Ember versions.

 ```yaml
 sudo: required